Bedrock-OSS/bedrock-wiki-legacy/guide/project-setup.md

 - The "`uuid`" field is a very important one.
 A UUID (*Universally Unique IDentifier*) identifies your pack for other programs (in this case, Minecraft) to read.
 NEVER USE THE SAME UUID TWICE.
 You can generate your own UUIDs [here](https://www.uuidgenerator.net/version4) or, if you use VSC, you can install [this](https://marketplace.visualstudio.com/items?itemName=netcorext.uuid-generator) extension.
 Many other tools like *Bridge*, *AJG* and *CoreCoder* generate UUIDS automatically.
 Every manifest file uses 2 different UUIDs.

-- "`version`" defines the version of your add-on.
-When you import an add-on with a newer version on a device where an older version was installed, the newer version will overwrite the older one.
-You don't need to change the version if you have the add-on in `development_*_packs` folders and only use them on private worlds.
+- "`version`" defines the version of your addon.
+When you import an addon with a newer version on a device where an older version was installed, the newer version will overwrite the older one.
+You don't need to change the version if you have the addon in `development_*_packs` folders and only use them on private worlds.

-- "`min_engine_version`" defines the minimum Minecraft client version that'll be able to read your add-on.
+- "`min_engine_version`" defines the minimum Minecraft client version that'll be able to read your addon.
 Set it to `1.16.0` or the latest version of Minecraft.

 - In "`modules`", write the same "`version`" number, a new UUID under "uuid" and define the "`type`" to be "`resources`".
 This makes your pack a *Resource Pack*, also called a *Client pack* or a *Texture pack*.
 It changes things in-game visually.